Dizzybelle/Project-1/README.md

   	the percentages were so small that it was best to compile everything else under an “other” category which was piled together and labeled accordingly.

-	In the end, the answer came out to be that “Toyota” was the most likely make to get into a crash at 18.6%.
+	In the end, the answer came out to be that “Toyota” cars were the most to get into a crash at 18.6%.
 Given that Toyota is an incredibly common car found in the US this data is not surprising.
 The others following it are all makes also very common.